A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Single-shot Global Localization: Place Recognition and Pose Estimation

 All the methods above achieve place recognition by nearest neighbor search or exhaustive comparisons on global descriptors.
 Several works only use local keypoints or features to build coupled methods, and there are no global descriptors for place retrieval.
 Bosse and Zlot~\cite{bosse2009keypoint,bosse2013place} extract and describe keypoints for both place candidate voting and 6-DoF pose estimation.
 Inspired by the work of Bosse and Zlot~\cite{bosse2013place}, Guo \textit{et al.}~\cite{guo2019local} design an intensity-integrated keypoint and also propose a probabilistic voting strategy.
 Steder \textit{et al.}~\cite{steder2010robust} propose to match point features on range images and score potential transformations for final pose estimation.
 Instead of extracting features on point clouds, Millane \textit{et al.}~\cite{millane2019free} introduce a SIFT-inspired~\cite{lowe1999object} local feature based on the distance function map of 2D LiDAR submaps.
 Experiments validate that using free space for submap matching performs better compared with using occupied grids.

-\textbf{Summary.} Pose estimation-coupled place recognition outputs not only place retrievals but also a 3-DoF (or with only a 1-DoF yaw angle) or a full 6-DoF pose.
+\textbf{Summary.} Pose estimation-coupled place recognition provides not only the retrieved place but also a 3-DoF (or with only a 1-DoF yaw angle) or a full 6-DoF pose.
 Common evaluation metrics include both precision-recall for retrieval and quantitative errors compared to ground truth orientation or position.

 One might ask about the advantages of using such methods compared to the previous two-step pipeline using place retrieval (Section~\ref{sec:PR}) followed by precise pose estimation (Section~\ref{sec:PRPE}).
 The potential advantages are three folds: \begin{itemize} \item Lightweight map.
 Dense point maps limit mobile robotic applications in large-scale environments, especially for resource-constrained vehicles.
 If place recognition and pose estimation share the same feature or representation, fewer data and sparser keyframes could support global localization in such conditions, making the entire map more lightweight to use. \item Geometric verification.
 For place recognition methods, a key issue is to verify whether a retrieved place is correct.
 Pose estimation results can be used as geometric verification to filter incorrect places.
 This filtering strategy has been applied in several coupled methods~\cite{zhu2020gosmatch,yuan2022std}. \item Initial guess for refinement.
 If an accurate pose is required, a local point cloud registration (Section~\ref{sec:PRPE}) is necessary for pose refinement.
-Coupled approaches can provide an initial guess for such refine modules, thus improving the accuracy and efficiency of pose estimation.
-As reported in LCDNet~\cite{cattaneo2022lcdnet}, the initial guess significantly reduces runtime and metric errors when applying ICP alignment. \end{itemize} Overall, the pose estimation and place recognition are coupled in this subsection, but keyframes or places are still needed in a pre-built map database.
-A one-stage global localization will be presented in the following subsection.
+Coupled approaches can provide an initial guess for such local registration modules, thus improving the accuracy and efficiency of pose estimation.
+As reported in LCDNet~\cite{cattaneo2022lcdnet}, the initial guess by LCDNet significantly reduces runtime and metric errors when applying ICP registration. \end{itemize} Overall, the pose estimation and place recognition are coupled in this subsection, but keyframes or places are still needed in a pre-built map database.
+The one-stage approaches will be introduced in the following subsection, which only requires a global map for global localization.